 The procedure for an appeal on the grounds that the tribunal lacked substantive jurisdiction or that there has been a serious irregularity is that a petition is brought before the Outer House of the Court of Session (a single judge).

 It is possible to appeal to the Inner House of the Court of Session (the appeal court) with leave of the Outer House judge; however, leave to appeal may only be granted if the judge considers that the proposed appeal raises an important point of principle or practice or that there is some other compelling reason.
 The decision of the Outer House judge on whether or not to grant leave is final.
 If leave is granted, the decision of the Inner House on the appeal is, likewise, final.
 Unlike the rest of the UK, there is no appeal to the UK Supreme Court.

-The judge determines the application for leave without a hearing and his or her determination is final.
+The judge determines the application for leave without a hearing and their determination is final.

 The rule allowing error of law appeals is a default rule.
 Accordingly, the parties can agree to exclude such appeals.

 However, the parties cannot contract out of the right of challenge on grounds of jurisdiction or serious irregularity, which are necessary safeguards.

 The standard of judicial review depends on the nature of the challenge.
 The standard is not specified in the legislation, but the courts have set out their approach in a number of cases.
 Jurisdictional challenges are dealt with on a de novo basis.

 However, serious irregularity challenges are considered on a deferential basis.
 The court will not intervene on the basis that it might have done things differently or expressed its conclusions on the essential issues at greater length.